Quantifying ROI of Travel and Tourism Industry with Mobility and Apps

 - According to a global market research company -Euromonitor International, Middle East online travel penetration will grow from 18% in 2013 to 22% in 2014.

-Data from various trusted source has revealed that in last 12 months 48% of middle east travelers have used their smartphones for travel-related searches out of them about 70% have used either tablets or smartphones to plan their travel.
+Data from a various trusted source has revealed that in last 12 months 48% of middle east travelers have used their smartphones for travel-related searches out of them about 70% have used either tablets or smartphones to plan their travel.

 This data gives vital marketing opportunity to travel companies to devise their strategy to engage with potential customers.